Orthogonally spherical objects and spherical fibrations: Introduction

 \em Problem:\; Describe the objects $E$ in $D(Z \times X)$ for which the twist $T_E$ is an autoequivalence of $D(X)$. \rm

 A partial answer was provided by Horja in \cite{Horja-DerivedCategoryAutomorphismsFromMirrorSymmetry} for smooth $Z$ and $X$.
 He considers only those objects $E$ of $D(Z \times X)$ which come from the derived category of a smooth subscheme of $X$ flatly fibred over $Z$.
 For these he gives a cohomological criterion sufficient for the twist $T_E$ to be an autoequivalence of $D(X)$.
-In \cite{Anno-SphericalFunctors} Anno takes a different approach: she abstracts out the properties of the functors $\Phi_E$ defined by spherical objects of \cite{SeidelThomas-BraidGroupActionsOnDerivedCategoriesOfCoherentSheaves} and \cite{Horja-DerivedCategoryAutomorphismsFromMirrorSymmetry} which are exploited in their proofs that the twists $T_E$ are autoequivalences.
+Another special case was treated by Toda in \cite{Toda-OnACertainGeneralizationOfSphericalTwists} who studied infinitesimal deformations and so assumed $X$ to be a smooth projective variety and $Z$ to be the $\spec$of a local artinian $\mathbb{C}$-algebra.
+In \cite{AnnoLogvinenko-SphericalDGFunctors} we took different approach and abstracted out the properties of the functors $\Phi_E$ defined by spherical objects of \cite{SeidelThomas-BraidGroupActionsOnDerivedCategoriesOfCoherentSheaves} and \cite{Horja-DerivedCategoryAutomorphismsFromMirrorSymmetry} which are exploited in proving that the twists $T_E$ are autoequivalences.
 In all these cases not only $T_E$ is an autoequivalence, but this autoequivalence identifies naturally the left and right adjoints of $\Phi_E$.
-And if this is true, then the same is true of the co-twist $F_E$ \em and vice versa\rm, where the co-twist $F_E$ is the cone of the adjunction unit $\id_{D(Z)} \rightarrow \Phi_E^{\mathrm radj} \Phi_E$.
-In other words, one can show very generally that for a functor $S$ between two triangulated categories:
+Moreover, in all these cases the same is true of the \em co-twist \rm $F_E$, defined as the cone of the adjunction unit $\id_{D(Z)} \rightarrow \Phi_E^{\mathrm radj} \Phi_E$ shifted by $1$ to the right.
+In \cite[Theorem 5.1]{AnnoLogvinenko-SphericalDGFunctors} we prove a general result which implies that, in fact, for any Fourier-Mukai transform $D(Z) \xrightarrow{\Phi_E} D(X)$ we have